QHpix/qhpix.github.io/_posts/2018-5-20-Pinkys-Palacev2-recon.md

 ---
 layout: post
-title: Pinky's Palace v2 Reconnaissanse and more
+title: Pinkys Palace v2 Reconnaissanse
 ---

 This writeup is split into multiple parts.